taijeronv/taijeronv_info/content/home/experience.md

   date_start = "2014-09-25"
   date_end = ""
   description = """
-  I plan all major team level operations covering large demonstrations.
-My military experience is invaluable in this process and ensures the safety of my team members.
+  I plan all major team level operations.
+My military experience is invaluable in this process and ensures the mission is conducted safely and efficiently.
 I also write reports regarding the demobilization of the military which contributes to creating situational awareness."""

   [[experience]]
   title = "Academic Developer"